[ how to apply ]

 Entrance Exam & Proficiency Exams

-In addition to passing the live audition (audition invitations are made in January), D.M.A. applicants must pass an ENTRANCE EXAM (offered on Saturday, February 24, 2018 only) and A MUSICIANSHIP EXAM & PROFICIENCY EXAMS (offered on Friday, February 23, 2018 only).
+In addition to passing the live audition (audition invitations are sent out in January), D.M.A. applicants must pass an ENTRANCE EXAM (offered on Saturday, February 24, 2018 only) and MUSICIANSHIP AND PROFICIENCY EXAMS (offered on Friday, February 23, 2018 only).
 Applicants must be present on both days.
 The entrance exam contains four sections:

 - Listening and Score Identification